Lyquix/tpl_lyquix/README.md

   * Base styles for print version
   * Allows adding custom CSS libraries from template settings
   * Recommended: use PostCSS Autoprefixer to add support for custom browser prefixes and variations
-  * Recommended: use BLESS to chunk files to avoid issues with IE9
+  * Recommended: use BLESS to chunk files to avoid issues with IE9, which are automatically detected and loaded

 ###Javascript###